Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How much oil loss between services is normal?

-Most manufacturers allow up to 1 litre per 1,000 km, but a healthy everyday engine should use far less — closer to 500 ml or less per 5,000 km.
+Most manufacturers allow up to 1 quart per 600 miles, but a healthy everyday engine should use far less — closer to half a quart or less per 3,000 miles.
 More than that means something is wearing faster than it should, even if technically "within spec".

 What does blue smoke from the exhaust mean?